Few are aware of

 Whether this new age will be better or worse does not

-stand up for what we believe in.
-So Flower
+we stand up for what we believe in.
+So Flower Children, have hope and keep the faith.
+May

-In conclusion, The Beatles caused irreversible mental
+Yes, The Beatles caused irreversible changes on a massive

-great influence on the development of the hippie
+development of the hippie movement.
+The Beatles, The

 |